All you need to know before you book.

 We endeavour to make sure all of our on-campus programs are accessible for wheelchair and mobility scooter users.
 You can refer to the University of Melbourne campus maps for detailed directions that avoid stairs and obstacles.

-For on campus programs, Auslan interpreters may be available for attendees who are deaf or hard of hearing.
+For in-person programs, Auslan interpreters may be available for attendees who are deaf or hard of hearing.
 Hearing loops are also available in most lecture theatres on campus.
 Check the venue seating plans for the best positions.

 The Faculty of Arts' Community Education programs recognise the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all programs, and a complimentary ticket for their companion.
 Carer Card holders receive concession priced tickets to all programs.